 Subsequent to the examination, the Graduate Examination Committee will issue a passing or failing grade.
 If a student fails in the first attempt, he or she may retake the examination at the next scheduled comprehensive examination period.
 No more than two attempts to pass the exam are allowed.
+The second comprehensive examination is typically scheduled towards the end of summer.

-The exam in each subject takes two hours.
 Students will be notified about permitted material such as calculators and hand-written notes as specified by the examiners.